Projective reflection groups of finite covolume: Finite volume Coxeter polytopes

 In particular, $I\cap S_2$ has no irreducible components of positive type as $S_f$ is either of zero or negative type and $S_f^\perp\cap S_g$ is of negative type.
-Hence $W_{I\cap S_2}$ is a proper standard subgroup of $W_I$ that is not spherical, and $W_I$ is large by Theorem \ref{thm:irredCoxgrp} and Remark \ref{rmk:irredCoxgrp}.
-So $I$ is of negative type by Proposition \ref{prop:negTypeImpliesLargeOrATilda}.
+Thus $W_{I\cap S_2}$ is a proper standard subgroup of $W_I$ that is not spherical, so $W_I$ is large by Fact \ref{fact:irredCoxgrp} and Remark \ref{rmk:irredCoxgrp}.
+Hence $I$ is of negative type by Fact \ref{fact:negTypeImpliesLargeOrATilda}.